 - Demonstrate improved co-ordination and balance

-- Perform warm-up exercises and some Chi Kung movements
+- Perform warm-up exercises with clarity and understanding

 - Experience a more relaxed state of mind and body